martdegraaf/martdegraaf.github.io/src/blog/content/posts/verifyLogged-with-xunit.md

 ShowToc: true

 ShowReadingTime: true
-ShowLastModified: true
+ShowLastModified: false
 ShowWordCount: true
 ---

-# Introduction
+## Introduction

-For a recent project, I wanted to test that `LogError` was called.
+For a recent project, I wanted to create a test that verified that `LogError` was called.
 Consider for example this piece of code below.
 The catch operation was added to swallow the exception of the delete action.
-We want to test this behavior, but still would like to know the `LogError` is being called.
+We want to test this behavior but still would like to know if the `LogError` is being called.

 ## The system under test

 ```cs {linenos=table}
 public async Task Delete(long sequenceNumber)
 {